AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 Once mice are well-trained on the image change detection task, they transition to performing the behavior under a 2-photon microscope.
-During the imaging phase, mice undergo multiple **session types**, allowing measurement of neural activity across different sensory and behavioral contexts.
+Each 2-photon field of view is imaged across multiple session types, allowing measurement of neural activity across different sensory and behavioral contexts.

 .. image:: /_static/visual_behavior_2p/expt_design_notes.png